What are plasticizers? What are they used for? How do they work? Are they harmful?

 And, what adhesives can you use with them?

 Plasticizers are colorless and odorless liquids that are added to a raw polymer, such as rubber or plastic, to soften the material.
 They increase the flexibility and elasticity of the product, making it easier to shape and mold, as well as reducing friction on the surface.
 Plasticizers help the material to not break easily in cold temperatures, increasing the durability all around.
 These features allow the material to be used in a wide range of applications.
-Without plasticizers, the material would be hard and rigid, and not so easy to shape.
+Without them, the material would be hard and rigid, and not so easy to shape.

 What are the common types of plasticizers?